-Target keeps sales momentum going during pandemic
+Target power through pandemic; sales growth explodes in 2020

 In the previous quarter, same-store sales rose 10%, while online sales spiked 155%,

-Target picked up $9 billion in market share from rivals in fiscal 2020.
+The Minneapolis retailer picked up $9 billion in market share from rivals in fiscal 2020.

 Big box stores including Home Depot, Lowe’s and Walmart all had huge fourth quarters with Americans still consolidating shopping trips.